by JSAGL and Starsky Hutch 76

 In his quarters, Sargon the Sorcerer was reading quietly when he saw Ted Kord running by at top speed, laughing his ass off.

-He then saw Fire fly by, cloaked in her green flame, shouting, “You better run, bug-boy, because I am going to squash you.”
+He then saw Fire run by, her fire-breath flaming as she shouted, “You better run, bug-boy, because I am going to squash you.”

 Sargon the Sorcerer shook his head and returned to his book.

 Despero was approaching Mars.
 It would not be long now.